-The Liability for incurred claims (LIC) provision of R10 845 028 (2022: restated R9 363 047) forms part of the Insurance contract liability.
+The Liability for incurred claims (LIC) provision of R16.1 million (2023: R10.8 million) forms part of the Insurance contract liability.
 The insurance contract liability is described in note 8 to the financial statements.
 The LIC includes the estimated cost of healthcare benefits that have been incurred by the members before the end of the financial year but that have not been reported to the Scheme, as well as insurance accounts payable and the personal medical savings liability.